Code of Professional Conduct

 • Confidentiality.

-Driver of the Code is the business activity of the company and the consequent services provided, as well as the current legislative framework.
+Criteria for the development of the Code are the business activity of the company and the consequent services provided, as well as the current legislative framework.

 The company's management operates with a sense of responsibility and consistency towards the employees.
 It is its continuous effort to develop and maintain a working environment, which promotes recognition, meritocracy and mutual trust.
 In this context: